carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 > 5. graph: Create the pangenome graph.
 > 6. spot: Predicts spots in your pangenome.
 > 7. draw: Draw figures representing the pangenome through different aspects.
 >
 > a) 1, 2, 3, 4, 5.
 >
 > b) 4, 1, 5, 7, 6.
 >
 > c) 4, 1, 5, 2, 7.
 >
 > d) 4, 2, 1, 6, 3.
 > > ## Solution
 > >c.
 The first step is always to annotate the genes, then cluster the proteins within its corresponding families, after that it is necessary to create the pangenome
-> >graph, partition it and finally with draw command create the U-shaped plot.
+> >graph, partition it and finally with the draw command create the U-shaped plot.
 > {: .solution}
 {: .challenge}

 > ## Exercise 3: Exploring the pangenome graph.
 > 1. In your terminal, execute the following command:
 >
 > ~~~
 > $ ppanggolin write -p pangenome.h5 --gexf --output gexf
 > ~~~
 > {: .language-bash}
 >
 > 2. With `scp` copy the produced file in your local computer.
 > 3. Open the file in the Gephi program.
 > 4. Go to the layout section and in the selection bar choose the ForceAtlas2.
 > 5. In Tunning section mark the stronger gravity box and set the scale in 4000.
 > 6. Finally color the nodes according to:
 >
 > a) Partition.
 >
 > b) Number of organisms.
 >
 > c) Number of genes.
 >
 > d) Proteins function (product).
 >